-When you order refills for home delivery by phone or online, you must pay your cost-sharing when you place your order (there are no shipping charges for regular USPS mail delivery).
+When you order refills for home delivery online, by phone, or in writing, you must pay your cost-sharing when you place your order (there are no shipping charges for regular USPS mail delivery).
 If you prefer, you may designate a network pharmacy where you want to pick up and pay for your prescription.
 Please contact a network pharmacy if you have a question about whether your prescription can be mailed or see our "Drug List" for information about the drugs that can be mailed.